slsa-framework/slsa/docs/spec/v1.0/levels.md

     reproducible build, or some equivalent system that ensures the trustworthiness of the provenance.

--   Downstream verification of provenance includes authenticating the provenance.
+-   Downstream verification of provenance includes validating the authenticity of the provenance attestation.

 <dt>Benefits<dd>